JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 All of these features can be adapted into a cross-platform app with the help of Kotlin Multiplatform and the Compose Multiplatform framework.

-To make your application work on both iOS and Android, you will:
+To prepare to make your Android application work on other platforms, you can:

 1. Learn how to evaluate your project as a candidate for a KMP migration.
 2. See how to separate Gradle modules into cross-platform and platform-specific.